-We are also able to lean into our usual arts-based curriculum as a means to allow children to process their grief, anxiety, and anger.
+We can also lean into our usual arts-based curriculum as a means to allow children to process their grief, anxiety, and anger.
 Painting, clay work, theater, band, and chorus are integral to our school life and are recommended by trauma-informed approaches to education.
 We have found ways to ensure that each of these subjects is maintained in the curriculum consistent with COVID-19 guidelines.